Mist970/github.io/exampleSite/content/page/about/index.md

 ---
 title: About
-description: My Name is Haroon Akram, I am a recent graduate in Cyber Security.
+description: My Name is Haroon Akram, I am a recent graduate in the field of Cyber Security.
 aliases:
   - about-us
   - about-hugo